Table of Contents

 pH, Temperature, Alkalinity, Cyanuric Acid, Calcium Hardness, and Total Dissolved Solids

-What about Distilled or Reverse Osmosis Water?
+Distilled and Reverse Osmosis Water

 So you might be thinking at this point “who needs minerals anyways?”
-It may be tempting to use distilled or reverse osmosis water in your machine to address the issue of scale.
-In fact, it may even seem logical, but it’s actually one of the worst things you can do.
+It may seem intuitive to use distilled or reverse osmosis water in your machine to address the issue of scale.
+However, this is actually one of the worst things you can do.
 Your water needs mineral content in order to carry flavors, and some espresso machines even require it in order to detect water in the reservoir.
+Mineral-deficient water can also leach metal from your boiler and plumbing, corroding your machine!

-Inline Water Filters
+BWT Inline Water Filters

 Filtration in Five Steps